ckeditor/ckeditor5/packages/ckeditor5-special-characters/docs/features/special-characters.md

 	The title of a special character must be unique across the entire special characters set.
 </info-box>

 Below you can see a demo based on the example shown above.
 Use the special characters toolbar button {@icon @ckeditor/ckeditor5-special-characters/theme/icons/specialcharacters.svg Special characters} and then select "Mathematical" from the dropdown.
-You will see that the category now contains the additional greek letters introduced by the configuration above.
+You will see that the category now contains the additional Greek letters introduced by the configuration above.

 {@snippet features/special-characters-extended-category}